What is Enterprise Content Management (ECM)

 As with most management systems, part of the framework is employee training.

 Audit and Compliance

-Again, like most management systems, compliance to policies need to be tracked and measured.
+Again, like most management systems, compliance with policies needs to be tracked and measured.
 Some of the reports required to measure these compliance measures may come with the software deployed for ECM use.

 Taxonomies define the actual types of content an Enterprise uses.
 It usually also involves all the metadata associated with a record.

 ECM also involves physical facilities required to comply with the policies.
-These might be in the form or storage, access restrictions and etc.
+These might be in the form of storage, access restrictions and etc.